izy4eze/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the content of /etc/passwd and /etc/hosts Display the first 10 lines of a file
-Write a script that displays the third line of the file iacta
+Write a script that displays the third line of the file iacta Write a shell script that creates a file named exactly  containing the text Best School ending by a new line.